Home > Winter

 GearJunkie editor Morgan Tilton testing women’s ski pants at Crested Butte; (photo/Jason Hummel)

-We’ve tested ski pants while skiing fast in sub-zero temperatures, blizzards, blustery wind, intense sun, and even rain from far-out tours to parking lot tailgating.
+We test ski pants while skiing and ski touring in sub-zero temperatures, blizzards, blustery wind, intense sun, and even rain.

-Beyond our team’s experience with each pair of pants, we also consider the most innovative, sustainable, legacy, popular, and bestselling women’s ski pants on the market.
-These ski pants represent a broad range of price points and features for a variety of applications and needs.
+When we examine ski pants, we also consider the size range, including the inseam lengths.
+We do groundwork, research, and interviews to find and test the most innovative, sustainable, legacy, popular, and bestselling women’s ski pants on the market.
+These ski pants represent a broad range of price points and designs for a variety of applications and needs.

 Skiers test ski pants at Crested Butte Mountain Resort during a stormy day; (photo/Jason Hummel)